Episode 39: How to Generate Business Ideas Even When You Don't Think You Have Any

 Let me walk you through the Structure Brain Dump in more detail.

-I want to you really stick it out for 15 minutes.
-Here’s what is going to happen: You’re going to be on fire for 3-5 minutes, then you’re going to feel like your well is dry.
-This when most people walk away.
+If 15 minutes sounds like a ridiculously long time to be brain storming, I’m glad.
+What usually happens is you’re going to be on fire for 3-5 minutes, and then you’re going to hit a wall afterwards.
+This is when most people walk away.
 They turn off the timer and believe, erroneously, that the only ideas that they have and will always have are already on the page.

 Nope.
 Wrong.
 This dry spell is wonderful!
 You want to know why?
 Because what happens after the first 5 minutes is that your brain has to make more unique connections to solve the problem you’ve just presented to it.

-You’ve already documented the obvious ideas.
+You’ve already documented the obvious business ideas.
 Just because they’re obvious doesn’t mean they aren’t good.
 They’re just the ones that you can recall or create quickly.
+Your brain then has to come up with more unique business ideas than it had in the first 5 minutes.

 And look at that friend, you have (1) a page full of ideas when you swore you had none and (2) you have some structured ideas.